 Persistence and Retention

-Seventy-four percent of first-time freshmen in fall 2019 returned to college for their second year.
-This rate represents a pandemic-related, unprecedented one-year drop of two percentage points in this important early student success indicator.
+Seventy-five percent of students who started college in the first fall of the COVID-19 pandemic returned for their second year.
+This persistence rate represents a one-year increase of 1.1 percentage points but has yet to recover to the pre-pandemic level in this important early student success indicator.

 The Persistence and Retention report series examines first-year persistence and retention rates for beginning postsecondary students.
 Persistence rate is measured by the percentage of students who return to college at any institution for their second year, while retention rate represents the percentage of students who return to the same institution.
 Students attaining a credential in their first year are accounted for in persistence and retention rates.
 The report is designed to help institutions understand trends and patterns in this important early success indicator, and identify disparities by institutional type, state, degree level, starting enrollment intensity, major field, and student demographic characteristics such as age, gender, and race and ethnicity.